Looking to make an online, javascript-based king-of-the-hill game? Great! Follow these steps to get going.

 rendering.
 Note that some object types cannot be sent through the state, as it

-into a list of team and entry scores.Once you have written some code, you can test it by opening your .htm
+game-config and state into a list of team and entry scores.Once you have written some code, you can test it by opening your .htm file in

 a browser.
 Check the console for any errors encountered.